-- Every person operating a vehicle on the Searcy campus is held responsible for knowing and obeying the University's parking regulations. - 2.
-Vehicles must be parked in designated slots. - 3.
-Vehicles are considered parked when left unattended. - 4.
+- Every person operating a vehicle on the Searcy campus is held responsible for knowing and obeying the University's parking 8. regulations. - 2.
+Vehicles must be parked in designated slots. - parked when left unattended. - 4.
 Citations may be issued 24 hours a day, seven days

 - a week.
 Citations may be written hourly for any offense.
-For example, if a vehicle is parked illegitimately in a handicapped-accessible slot, it is subject to a ticket every hour (also see towing policy). - 5.
-Reserved slots are restricted 24 hours a day. - 6.
-Visitor slots are reserved for non-University-affiliated visitors and are reserved 24 hours a day. - 7.
-Faculty and staff parking (red-striped) is reserved Monday through Friday from 7:30 a.m.to 5:30 p.m. - 8.
-Students may park in faculty and staff parking Monday through Friday from 5:30 p.m.to 7:30 a.m. and on weekends. - 9.
-Students driving vehicles with faculty/staff stickers must park in student parking.
+For example, if a vehicle is parked illegitimately in a handicapped-accessible slot, it is subject to a ticket every hour (also see towing policy). - drive golf carts or all-terrain 5.
+Reserved slots are restricted 24 hours a day. - Visitor slots are reserved for non-University-affiliated visitors and are reserved 24 hours a day. - 7.
+Faculty and staff parking (red-striped) is reserved Monday through Friday from 7:30 a.m.to 5:30 p.m. - Students may park in faculty and staff parking Monday through Friday from 5:30 p.m.to 7:30 a.m. and on weekends. - Students driving vehicles with faculty/staff stickers must park in student parking.

 - 10. Parking in handicappedaccessible slots is only permitted with officially recognized identification, such as Persons With Disabilities license plates or hang tags.
 Unauthorized use of either the slots or the vehicle loading zones (marked by blue stripes) may result in fines and/or towing.
 Handicapped-accessible parking is reserved 24 hours a day, seven days a week. - 11.
 Loading zones are designated for loading and unloading vehicles close to the respective building.
 Drivers will be given 15 minutes to load or unload their vehicles and then will be expected to move their vehicles to a legitimate parking slot. - 12.
 Service zones are for maintenance and emergency vehicles only.
 Students are not permitted to park in these areas. - 13.
 Overnight parking (curfew to 7 a.m.) is NOT allowed on the north side of campus and where otherwise posted. - 14.
 Double parking is not permitted on the campus at any time. - 15.
-Parking is prohibited in all areas not distinctly designated as parking areas, such as: - Service lane zones and roads - Traffic lanes within parking lots - On the grass or sidewalks
+Parking is prohibited in all areas not distinctly designated as parking areas, such as: - Service lane zones and roads - Traffic lanes within parking lots consult with the parking services manager to find a resolution.
+The decision of the Traffic Appeals Committee is final.

-- On a pedestrian crossing - Along curbs, unless specifically designated
+- On a pedestrian crossing - · Along curbs, unless specifically designated